tagtogorg/tagtog-doc/webeditor.md

     </div>
     <div class="two-third-col">
       <h4>Annotations from other users</h4>
       <p>Click on the user list to show all the project members.
-Click on the one you are interested, the version of thea annotations for that user will be displayed on the top of the document area.</p>
+Click on the one you are interested, the version of the annotations for that user will be displayed on the document area.</p>
       <p>Depending on your permissions you are able to edit or not the different versions of the annotations.
 A locker icon {% include inline-image.html name="editor-member-locker.png" width="15" %} indicates that your permissions on that version are read-only.</p>
-      <p><a href="/collaboration.html">More information on Collaborative annotation</a></p>
+      <p><a href="/collaboration.html">More information on multi-user annotation</a></p>
     </div>
     <div class="one-third-col">
       {% include image.html name="editor-members.PNG" width="150"%}